-What is the Best Intermediate Sewing Machine?
+What is the Best Intermediate Sewing Machine in 2023?

 Sewing machines can be broken down into three basic groups: Beginner, Intermediate, and Advanced or heavy duty.
 For the large majority of sewers, an intermediate sewing machine is usually the best choice.
 These machines offer more features than an introductory level machine and are usually more durable.